grzegorz914/homebridge-xbox-tv/README.md

 * Console need to allow connect from any 3rd app. *Allow Connections from any device* should be enabled.
   * Profile & System > Settings > Devices & Connections > Remote features > Xbox app preferences.

-## Web API Wizard
+## Authorization Maager
-* First of all please use built in Authorization Manager, if this fail use Web API Manual.
+* First of all please use built in Authorization Manager, if this fail use Authorization Manual.

 <p align="left">
   <a href="https://github.com/grzegorz914/homebridge-xbox-tv"><img alt="Authentication Manager" src="https://raw.githubusercontent.com/grzegorz914/homebridge-xbox-tv/master/graphics/config manager.png" width="540"></a>
 </p>

-### Web API Manual
+### Authorization Manual
 * After enable `xboxWebApiEnabled` option, restart the plugin and go to Homebridge console log.
-* Open the authentication URI and login to Your Xbox Live account, next accept permission for this app.
+* Open the authorization URI and login to Your Xbox Live account, next accept permission for this app.
-* After accept permission for this app copy the part after `?code=` from the response URI and paste it in to the `xboxWebApiToken` in plugin config, save and restart the plugin again, done.
+* After accept permission copy the part after `?code=` from the response URI and paste it in to the `xboxWebApiToken`.
+* Next save and restart the plugin again, done.

 ## Configuration
 Install and use [Homebridge Config UI X](https://github.com/oznu/homebridge-config-ui-x/wiki) plugin to configure this plugin (Highly Recommended).
 The sample configuration can be edited and used manually as an alternative.
 See the `sample-config.json` file in this repository for an example or copy the example below into your config.json file, making the apporpriate changes before saving it.
 Be sure to always make a backup copy of your config.json file before making any changes to it.